Brokedown Palace

 Brokedown Palace is a 1999 American drama film directed by Jonathan Kaplan, and starring Claire Danes, Kate Beckinsale, and Bill Pullman.
 It deals with two American friends imprisoned in Thailand for alleged drug smuggling.
 Its title is taken from a Grateful Dead song written by Jerry Garcia and Robert Hunter from their 1970 album American Beauty.

+Brokedown Palace was released by 20th Century Fox on August 13, 1999.
+The film received mixed to negative reviews from critics and was a box office bomb, grossing $10.1 million against a $25 million budget.